pippim/pippim.github.io/hyperlink.md

 # Using Hyperlink Recipe Builder (HRB)

+Below is the Hyperlink Recipe Baker which you can easily drop into your own webpage.

 <div id="hrb_body">
 <p> DUMMY TEXT - Real text set in User Script </p>
 </div>